zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 Both approaches require setting `rounding_threshold_bits` parameter accordingly.
 You should experiment to find the best values, starting with an initial value of `6`.
 See [here](../explanations/advanced_features.md#rounded-activations-and-quantizers) for more details.

 {% hint style="info" %}
-See the [common compilation errors page](./fhe_assistant.md#common-compilation-errors) for explanations and solutions of some common errors raised by the compilation function.
+See the [common compilation errors page](./fhe_assistant.md#common-compilation-errors) for explanations and solutions to some common errors raised by the compilation function.
 {% endhint %}

 ## Quantization Aware training (QAT)